Magueye717/air-quality-test/README.md

 3. **Run the project:**

 ```
-To use local DB => npm start or yarn start
+ npm start or yarn start
-To use cluster DB => npm run prod or yarn run prod
 ```

 4. **Run the tests:**